 - 1. Demonstrate how to plant the seeds in the terrarium.
-See the Earth System in a Bottle Recipe Card at the back of this activity for the instructions/recipe. - 2.
-Have students repeat the steps they observed you make during the demonstration.
+See the Earth System in a Bottle Recipe Card at the back of this activity for the instructions/recipe. - Have students repeat the steps they observed you make during the demonstration.
 You can also photocopy the Earth System in a Bottle Recipe Card at the back of this activity so students can follow along. - 3.
-Each group will plant one "control" version of the Earth system and one "experimental" version of the Earth System.
-The experimental Earth system
+Each group will plant one control version of the Earth system and one experimental version of

-- will not have one of the following parts of the Earth system: light, soil, or water.
+- the Earth System.
+The experimental Earth system will not have one of the following parts of the Earth system: light, soil, or water.
 Make sure your class creates at least one of these experimental systems.
 See the Earth System in a Bottle Recipe Card for the list of experimental systems. - 4.
-Have the students write down their predictions on an index card either individually or in their groups for what they expect to see in the experimental Earth system bottle.
-Tell them they will look at their predictions again at the end of the experiment.
+Have the students write down their predictions on an index card, either individually or in their groups, of what they expect to see in the experimental Earth system bottle.
+Tell them they will be looking at these again at the end of the experiment.